 “Weren’t you going to do something about the way her hands look?” he asks.

 “Of course,” she replies.

 Janelle slips metal rings and fingerless gloves on my hands to try and conceal their strange appearance.
 Each of my fingers has an extra joint, but I think it’s the nails that makes her uneasy.
 When they first found me in the woods, Janelle thought my nails were just ragged and long with neglect.
-She went through two pair of clippers and one pair of scissors before using a metal file.
+She went through two pair of clippers and one pair of scissors before using a metal file to get them as short as they are now.
 They’re still long and pointy, but they look even at least.

 “”Viola,” Janelle says, displaying my hands for Fritz and Wade.

 “What about her claws?”
 Wade sniffs, shaking his head.
 He does that a lot where I’m concerned.

 “Oh ye of little faith,” Janelle says, producing a vial of red glossy liquid.